Dr. Thomas Marshall

 Professor of Engineering

-Dr. Marshall recently joined Bryan College as the founding Dean of Engineering and Professor of Engineering for the new engineering program which begins in the fall of 2018.
+Dr. Marshall recently joined Bryan College as the founding Dean, Vogel School of Engineering and Professor of Engineering for the new engineering program which begins in the fall of 2018.
 He served on the faculty of the Food, Agricultural, and Biological Engineering Department of The Ohio State University in Columbus, Ohio for many years before joining the engineering faculty of California Baptist University and later Mount Vernon Nazarene University.
 Most recently Dr. Marshall and his family served on the mission field Central America to start up and teach at a Bible College.

 In 1991, Dr. Marshall graduated from the Ohio State University with a B.S. in Biological Engineering.
 In 1994, he earned his M.S. in Civil Engineering from Loyola Marymount University in Los Angeles, California and in 2000 his Ph.D. in Environmental Engineering from Oregon Graduate Institute.
 He earned his M. Div. from Southern Baptist Theological Seminary in Louisville, Kentucky in 2011.